py-pdf/fpdf2/docs/DocumentOutlineAndTableOfContents.md

 **Parameters:**
 - **render_toc_function**: Function called to render the ToC, receiving two parameters: `pdf`, an FPDF instance, and `outline`, a list of `fpdf.outline.OutlineSection`.
 - **pages**: The number of pages that the ToC will span, including the current one.
 A page break occurs for each page specified.
-- **allow_extra_pages**: If `True`, allows unlimited extra pages for the ToC.
-Note that enabling this may cause discrepancies with pre-rendered page numbers.
-Using page labels to create a separate numbering style for the ToC is recommended.
+- **allow_extra_pages**: If `True`, allows unlimited additional pages to be added to the ToC as needed.
+These extra ToC pages are initially created at the end of the document and then reordered when the final PDF is produced.

+**Note**: Enabling `allow_extra_pages` may affect page numbering for headers or footers.
+Since extra ToC pages are added after the document content, they might cause page numbers to appear out of sequence.
+To maintain consistent numbering, use (Page Labels)[PageLabels.md] to assign a specific numbering style to the ToC pages.
+When using Page Labels, any extra ToC pages will follow the numbering style of the first ToC page.

 ### Reference Implementation